Strawberry Rhubarb Pie

 Friendship Bread

 3. Starter can be kept in the fridge for a while if you want to take a break, but still have some starter left.
 I’ve kept it in the fridge for as long as two months.
-(I try to remember to stir it once a week and occasionally add a tablespoon or so of flour, sugar and milk, just to keep the starter active.)
+(I try to remember to stir it once a week and occasionally add a tablespoon or so of flour, sugar, and milk, just to keep the starter active.)

 This is the recipe that I use: Amish Friendship Bread

-I like to add raisins, my husband really likes to add chocolate chips, and my mother-in-law adds grated carrots.
+I like to add raisins, my husband likes to add chocolate chips, and my mother-in-law adds grated carrots.
 All variations taste good, and it’s great with frosting too.
 Friendship Bread is great to slice up and serve at parties.
 I usually keep some in the freezer for unexpected company.
 It freezes beautifully and even tastes good straight from the freezer.